Renting in Augusta, GA: What Tenants Need to Know

 For affordability and established neighborhoods, Martinez and Central Augusta deliver solid value.
 These areas feature mature tree-lined streets, well-established communities, and closer proximity to downtown Augusta.
 You'll find a mix of traditional homes and garden apartments with character and history.

-Fort Eisenhower Proximity
+Fort Gordon Proximity

 What to Expect in the Application Process